akaihola/darglint2/README.md

 ### Strictness Configuration

-Strictness determines how lax darglint will be when checking docstrings.
+Strictness determines how lax darglint2 will be when checking docstrings.
 There are three levels of strictness available:

 - short: One-line descriptions are acceptable; anything